 reverts back to 30 percent.
-Investment made pursuant to U. Only those obligations issued or unconditionally guaranteed reverts back to 30 percent.
-Investment made pursuant to 53635.8 remain subject to a maximum of 30 percent of the by the International Bank for Reconstruction and Develportfolio. opment (IBRD), International Finance Corporation (IFC), IZ and Inter-American Development Bank (IADB), with a K. maximum remaining maturity of five years or less.
+Investment made pursuant to 53635.8 remain subject to a maximum of 30 percent of the portfolio. by the International Bank for Reconstruction and Devel - opment (IBRD), International Finance Corporation (IFC), K. and Inter-American Development Bank (IADB), with a maximum remaining maturity of five years or less.